gravitational/teleport/docs/4.3/admin-guide.md

 ## Backing Up Teleport

 When planning a backup of Teleport, it's important to know what is where and the importance of each component.
-Teleports Proxies and Nodes are stateless, and thus only `teleport.yaml` should be backed up.
+Teleport's Proxies and Nodes are stateless, and thus only `teleport.yaml` should be backed up.

 The Auth server is Teleports brains, and depending on the backend should be backup